 Intrinsic value is the present value of the company’s future cash flows.

-Since there are many assumptions involved in calculating the intrinsic value so it is often a range rather than a precise number.
+Since there are many assumptions involved in calculating the intrinsic value it is often a range rather than a precise number.

 The proponents of value investing take Buffett’s opinion in this regard into account.

 “It’s better to be approximately right than precisely wrong” Warren Buffett

 Some helpful financial metrics value investors use to determine how far the current stock price is from the company’s intrinsic value.

 The ratio compares the company’s stock price to book value per share.